MoeYang/go-localcache/README.md

-# what is go-localcache ?
+# What is go-localcache ?
 A mem cache library by golang.

-# why choose go-localcache ?
+# Why choose go-localcache ?
 1、Support to set TTL for every key

 2、LRU policy to delete useless keys

-3、Similar performance like sync.Map[bench_test](https://github.com/MoeYang/go-localcache/tree/main/benchtest "bench_test")
+3、Similar performance like sync.Map -> see [bench_test](https://github.com/MoeYang/go-localcache/tree/main/benchtest "bench_test")

 # How to use